by Jason Wasserman MD PhD FRCPC

 The score from each category is added to determine the overall grade as follows:

-Prognostic markers are proteins or other biologic elements that can be measured to help predict how a disease such as cancer will behave over time and how it will respond to treatment.
+Prognostic markers are proteins or other biological elements that can be measured to help predict how a disease such as cancer will behave over time and how it will respond to treatment.
 The most commonly tested prognostic markers in the breast are the hormone receptors estrogen receptor (ER) and progesterone receptor (PR) and the growth factor HER2.

-ER and PR are proteins that allow cells to respond to the actions of the sex hormones estrogen and progesterone.
+ER and PR are hormone receptors that allow cells to respond to the actions of the sex hormones estrogen and progesterone.
 ER and PR are made by normal breast cells and by some breast cancers.
 Cancers that make ER and PR are described as ‘hormone sensitive’ because they depend on these hormones to grow.

 Pathologists determine the ER and PR score by measuring the percentage of tumour cells that have protein in a part of the cell called the nucleus and the intensity of the stain.
 Most reports give a range for the percentage of cells that show nuclear positivity while the intensity is described as weak, moderate, or high.